ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 You cannot change the licensing level after service installation.
 To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.
 {:important}

-## Considerations when installing FortiGate Virtual Appliance on IBM Cloud
+## Considerations when you install FortiGate Virtual Appliance on IBM Cloud
 {: #fortinetvm_considerations-install}

 Review the following considerations before you install the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service: